Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.md

 4. Click **Save**.
 5. Add the cluster to the preferred environment.
 Click **Environments** from the **Environments** drop-down menu.
-6. Click **Add Environment** and enter the details to add your Kafka environment.
+6. Click **Add Environment** and enter the details to add your Apache Kafka environment.
 7. Enter an environment name, select the added cluster from the drop-down list, and configure partitions, replication factor, and tenant (set to default).